pawelrychlik/pawelrychlik/README.md

 ## Hi there 👋

+My name is Pawel Rychlik, I’m based in Poland 🇵🇱, EU.

+I’m a computer guy 💻.
+I snooze pagerduty alerts.
+I restart things and kill SQL queries 🔪.
+I add more resources and beef up the infrastructure.
+Then I complain about the cloud costs 🌩️.
+I sometimes skip post mortems.
+I procrastinate.
+But I meet my deadlines.

+I'm also a [co-founder](https://www.voucherify.io/) and a CTO.
+I like simplicity and pragmatism.
+I'm quite good with AWS, postgres, kubernetes, terraform, spreadsheets, node.js and security.
+After all these years I still suck at elasticsearch, though.

+I’m a husband and a father.
+That said, I whole-heartedly enjoy watching Bluey series, playing lego, programming in [Scratch](https://scratch.mit.edu/), camping and paddle boarding.

+I'm into ultra-cycling 🚴, but only as long as there's a time limit and a track to follow.
+I'm not fast by any means and I always carry too much gear, but I've managed to finish a couple of [randonneur](https://brevety.pl/) events up to 600 km (37 hours).
+Years ago, I bike-toured 2700 km around Iceland 🇮🇸 and did a little tour around the Baltic sea 🇩🇪 🇩🇰 🇸🇪 🌧️.

 <!--
 **pawelrychlik/pawelrychlik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.